Airbus ready to boycott suppliers who perform badly

-TOULOUSE, France (Reuters) - Airbus (AIR.PA) warned suppliers on Friday that they risk a group-wide boycott if they fail to come up to standard for one of the group's businesses.
+TOULOUSE, France, June 9 (Reuters) - Airbus warned suppliers on Friday that they risk a group-wide boycott if they fail to come up to standard for one of the group's businesses.

 The warning from the chief operating officer of Europe's largest aerospace group follows a series of glitches in the supply chain that delayed aircraft deliveries last year.